 Rowan-Cabarrus does not accept transfer credit for credit by examination, internship, or Work-Based Learning credit.

 Credit may also be awarded for appropriate scores on subject areas of the College Level Examination Program (CLEP) or the Advanced Placement (AP) Program.
 Official test results from the College Board should be submitted to the Admissions office.

 An enrolling student may request that professional certifications with appropriate documentation be evaluated for course credit within their major.
 Additional criteria may be required along with the certification to receive full course credit.
 For each area of certification, the appropriate program chair will determine the Rowan-Cabarrus course equivalencies and corresponding certification required for credit.
 The original professional certification must be submitted to the program chair for review.
 Professional certification can be submitted at any time during the student’s enrollment at the college.
 The program chair will submit the Credit by Professional Certification form and attach a copy of the certification.
 The Office of the Registrar will document the credit on the student’s record.

 The Reverse Transfer Program is a collaborative effort between NC community colleges and the University of NC System.

 Students who transfer to a NC university from one of the 58 NC community colleges are given the opportunity to combine the credits earned at the university with credit already earned at the community college to determine if the associate degree requirements have been met.

 Eligible students will be asked to participate when they transfer to one of the participating universities through their student services account.
 There is no cost to the student for sending information and awarding of the degree.

-For more information, please review the University of NC System website.
+For more information, please review the UNC System Website.